Top 5 This Week

 What traditional Quebec food should visitors try?

 Quebec cuisine is rooted in rural French Canadian traditions and is entirely distinct from Parisian French cooking.
 Poutine (French fries with fresh cheese curds — they must squeak when eaten, indicating freshness — and rich brown gravy) at a Quebec casse-croûte (snack bar) is a completely different experience from versions served elsewhere; Chez Ashton in Quebec City is the local institution.
 Tourtière (double-crust meat pie with ground pork spiced with cloves, cinnamon, and allspice) is traditional at Christmas and available year-round.
-The sugar shacks (cabanes à sucre) around Quebec City open March–April when maple sap runs, serving maple taffy poured over snow (tire d’érable), maple ham, maple beans, and maple desserts — Quebec produces 75% of the world’s maple syrup, and experiencing it at source is one of the province’s great pleasures.
+The sugar shacks (cabanes à sucre) around Quebec City open March–April when maple sap runs, serving maple taffy poured over snow (tire d’érable), maple ham, maple beans, and maple desserts — Quebec produces roughly 72% of the world’s maple syrup, and experiencing it at source is one of the province’s great pleasures.
 Quebec has over 250 varieties of local artisan cheese including the famous Oka (semi-soft monastery cheese) and Baluchon (washed-rind from Lanaudière).

 What makes Quebec City exceptional in winter?